gurdeepsuri/pdsnd_github/README.md

 Description

-This project focuses on python and it's libraries to perform simple statistics, analysis on the bike share data from three major U.S. cities - Chicago, Washington, and New York City.
+The project focuses on python and it's libraries to perform simple statistics, analysis on the bike share data from three major U.S. cities - Chicago, Washington, and New York City.

 Files